Disclaimer– (The product in this post is NOT being promoted for medical purposes)

 This occurs when the body is bombarded on a continual basis with too much sugar.
 The cells eventually fail to respond to the insulin being pumped out and become insulin resistant.

-This leads to the body being unable to clear sugar from the bloodstream effectively, which is VERY DANGEROUS and can lead to type 2 diabetes, metabolic syndrome, obesity, and a whole host of other potentially life threatening diseases.
+This leads to the body being unable to clear sugar from the bloodstream effectively.
+This is VERY DANGEROUS and can lead to type 2 diabetes, metabolic syndrome, obesity, and a whole host of other potentially life threatening diseases.

 How to SLOW down a food’s sugars